bdurand/support_table_cache/README.md

 You can include `SupportTableCache::Associations` in your `ApplicationRecord` class to make association caching available on all models.

+> [!NOTE]
+> You still need to set up the target model to cache by the primary key used by the belongs to association.
+Otherwise the association will not be cached.

 ### Testing

 Caching may interfere with tests by allowing data created in one test to leak into subsequent tests.
 You can resolve this by wrapping your tests with the `SupportTableCache.testing!` method.